text that reads, crystals, rocks, minerals, gemstones

 Interference occurs when light waves interact with each other as they enter a crystal and bounce around inside.
 Refraction and dispersion also contribute to the rainbows that can be seen.

+The colour in these crystal balls is not being produced naturally.
 When a thin layer of titanium dioxide is applied to a surface, it creates an iridescent effect because of its ability to interact with light.

-Labelling it as 'natural' demonstrates the seller is either unaware it doesn't occur naturally or is not being honest.
+Labelling it as 'natural' demonstrates that the seller is either unaware it doesn't occur naturally or is not being honest.
 That said, mislabeling a stone that's been heated to alter its colour is not the same as selling something fake.

 Heat treatments, which are a commonly accepted practice, are generally considered to be an enhancement.
 Therefore, it's not deception to call this stone lemon quartz, but it is when you call it 'natural' lemon quartz.